Smooth Min-Max Monotonic Networks: Smooth Monotonic Networks

 where the constant $c$ can be freely chosen to increase numerical stability, in particular as $c=\max_{1\le i\le n} x_i$.
 The functions $\lse_\beta(\X)$ and $\lse_{-\beta}(\X)$ are smooth and monotone increasing in $x_1,\dots,x_n$.
 It holds:

-The proposed SMM module is identical to an MM module, except that \eqref{eq:g} and \eqref{eq:y} are replaced by
+The proposed SMM module is identical to an MM module, except that \cref{eq:g} and \cref{eq:y} are replaced by

 We treat $\beta$, properly encoded to ensure positvity, as an additional learnable parameter.
-Each scaled LogSumExp operation could have its own learnable $\beta$ parameter, however, we did not find this necessary in our experiments.
 Thus, the number of parameters of an SMM module is $1+ (d+1)\sum_{k=1}^K h_k$.
 If the target function is known to be (strictly) concave, we can set $K=1$ and $h_1>1$; if it is known to be convex, we set $K>1$ and can set $h_k=1$ for all $k$.
 The default choice is $K=h_1=h_2=\dots= h_K$.

+We can rewrite the above definition such that the $\beta$ parameter appears only once, rescaling the final output.
+The $\beta$ factors acting on the $a^{(k,j)}(\x)$ can be absorbed by the parameters $\w^{(k,j)}$ and $b^{(k,j)}$ (which could be considered by the initializing of these parameters).
+The outer $\beta$ factors in \cref{eq:gbeta} and the inner $\beta$ factors in \cref{eq:ybeta} cancel.
+Thus we get the equivalent simpler definition